 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Place the Nematanthus in bright light, but protect it from direct sunlight.
 Put the plant a few feet away from a bright window, or place it next to a window covered with a sheer curtain.
 Curled leaves are an indication that the plant needs a bit more light.
 Water the Nematanthus regularly, and don't allow the soil to dry out.
 Water to the point that the soil is moist, but never allow the soil to become soggy.
-Pour water out of the drainage saucer immediately, and do not allow the bottom of the container to sit in water.
+Pour the water out of the drainage saucer immediately, and do not allow the container's bottom to sit in water.
 Keep the plants in a warm room and don't allow temperatures to drop below 60ºF (15ºC).
 Don't place the plant near heating vents or air conditioners, and protect the plant from cold drafts.
-It like a rich potting soil that holds water but still drains quickly… – See more at: How to Grow and Care for Nematanthus
+It like a rich potting soil that holds water but still drains quickly.
+See more at How to Grow and Care for Nematanthus.

 Nematanthus albus is native to Brazil.

 - Back to genus Nematanthus

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin